Propensity Patchwork Kriging for Scalable Inference on Heterogeneous Treatment Effects: Introduction

 The remainder of this paper is organized as follows.
 In Section 2, we introduce the notation and framework for HTE estimation used in this paper and review the methodology of Patchwork Kriging.
-Section 3 describes our proposed method, presenting the entire algorithm and the detailed derivation of the target posterior distribution.
-Section 4 reports the results of simulation studies.
-We compare the proposed method against a standard GP-based baseline, a simple local approximation of the baseline, and BCF \citep{hahn2019bayesianregressiontreemodels}, which is a widely used Bayesian machine learning method for HTE estimation.
-Section 5 presents an empirical application using medical expenditure data to demonstrate the properties of our proposed method.
+Section 3 describes the proposed method, including the full algorithm and the derivation of the target posterior distribution.
+Section 4 reports simulation studies comparing the proposed method with existing methods.
+Section 5 presents an empirical application using medical expenditure data.
 Finally, Section 6 concludes the paper with summary comments.